 Pumpkin purée is the ingredient that gives the pumpkin oat scones their pretty, light orange color and all the October feels.
 Be sure to use puréed, plain pumpkin, rather than pumpkin pie filling, or else the flavor will be sweeter than is intended.

 The wheat flour and quick oats that I use are from One Degree Organics.
 I’ve come to love this brand for its oats, cereals, granolas, breads, flours, and legumes.

 One Degree products are sourced transparently, with traceable ingredients from trusted farming partners.
 They’re all organic, non-GMO, and free of artificial ingredients.
 Many of them are not only 100% plant-based, but also veganic, which means that they’re grown and cultivated without any animal inputs.

 One Degree’s Sprouted Whole Wheat Flour gives a rich, nutty flavor to the scones.
-You can try using all whole wheat flour in the recipe, though the combination of white and whole wheat gave the scones a lightness that I really liked.

 This post is sponsored by One Degree Organics.
 All opinions are my own.
 Thanks for your support!